apache/drill/_docs/getting-started/010-drill-introduction.md

 * New Errors tab in the Query Profiles UI that facilitates troubleshooting and distributed storing of profiles.
 * Support for a new storage plugin input format: [Avro](http://avro.apache.org/docs/current/spec.html)

 In this release, Drill disables the DECIMAL data type, including casting to DECIMAL and reading DECIMAL types from Parquet and Hive.
-You can [enable the DECIMAL type](docs/supported-data-types/#enabling-the-decimal-type), but this is not recommented.
+You can [enable the DECIMAL type](docs/supported-data-types/#enabling-the-decimal-type), but this is not recommended.

 ## Apache Drill Key Features